hpc-maths/2025-hands-on-samurai/practical_session/04-euler-2.md

 ### Boundary conditions

-The default boundary conditions implemented in samurai are not sufficient for this case, so you will need to create custom boundary condition classes.
-Samurai provides Dirichlet, Neumann, and periodic boundary conditions, but for this exercise, you will implement a new boundary condition that imposes specific values on the ghost cells.
+The default boundary conditions implemented in samurai are not sufficient for this case, so you will need to create custom boundary condition classes. samurai provides Dirichlet, Neumann, and periodic boundary conditions, but for this exercise, you will implement a new boundary condition that imposes specific values on the ghost cells.

-Let's use the implementation of the Dirichlet boundary condition in samurai as an example to create your own custom boundary conditions.
+Let's use the implementation of the Dirichlet boundary condition in samurai as an example to create your own custom boundary condition.

 ```cpp
 template <class Field>